Who doesn’t like the look of a freshly mulched garden? Especially with the perfect dyed mulch to match your color scheme.

 It can be tempting to pick the perfect colored mulch for your garden.
 These days you can select almost any color, be it black mulch, brown mulch, red mulch, or other.
 However, you have to be careful as not all mulches are created equal.

-Before you head down to Lowes or Home Depot and choose a dyed mulches because it is the perfect color, here are some things to consider.
+Below are some things to consider.
 As well as tips for some great natural alternative options.
 You’ll be an expert on mulch and choosing the right one after this.

 The Source of Dyed Mulch

 Many dyed mulches are made of recycled and salvaged materials which sound like a great, eco friendly idea.
 However, this also means many dyed mulch products may include scraps of treated or manufactured lumber products.
 These products should not be recycled into mulch and contain contaminants.